Thief in the night

 5

-"Lâete me ma' prebeere, om burte te slâepe," Father roared above the storm, as Mother began to nod beside her.
-Let's try to take turns sleeping.
-Of course, Mother had to rest.
-Imagine if she let go of her arms...
-Japie...
-"Give Japie to me, Mother!"
-Carefully, Father stood up, bent over her and took the sleeping Japie from Mother.
-He unzipped his jacket halfway, pressed Japie to his chest, zipped his jacket up again and carefully sat down.
-Mother shifted a little, stuck her feet in the broken roof tiles again and pressed her against her.
+"Give Jakey to me, Mother!"
+Carefully, Father stood up, bent over her and took the sleeping Jakey from her arms.
+He unzipped his jacket halfway, pressed the little boy to his chest, zipped it up again and carefully sat down.
+Mother shifted, stuck her feet in the broken roof tiles again and pulled her close.
 She closed her eyes.
-With her head against Mother's shoulder, she heard the storm raging for a moment.
-Then the world slowly faded away.
+With her head against Mother's shoulder, she heard the storm rage… and then the world slowly faded.

 6